Blodwenn/LibreOfficeAgendaGenerator/README.md

 # LibreOffice Agenda Generator

 A LibreOffice automation script written in Python using the UNO API.
-This tool generates a fully hyperlinked yearly agenda — including a title page, yearly calendar, monthly overviews, and daily pages based on a customizable template.
+This tool generates a fully hyperlinked yearly agenda, including a title page, yearly calendar, monthly overviews, and daily pages based on a customizable template.

 Each generated daily page includes links back to the corresponding **monthly** and **yearly** views, making it easy to navigate across the planner.
-Ideal for reMarkable tablet users, printable planners, or anyone wanting a personalized, interactive agenda.
+Ideal for reMarkable users, printable planners, or anyone wanting a personalized, interactive agenda.

+It is specially tailored for use with the reMarkable Paper Pro (it formats the page size, etc.), but can be adapted for any LibreOffice Writer user.

 ## Installation